Most advice on becoming a football scout is written by people who've never done it.

 Your portfolio is what gets you noticed.
 The qualification is what people check after they're already interested.
 Here's what a strong one includes:

-- Scouting reports - individual player assessments with clear structure and evidence
+- Scouting reports - individual player assessments with clear structure, evidence from matches you've watched, and a recommendation

-- Recruitment documents - shortlists, squad profiles, or transfer window analysis
+- Recruitment documents - shortlists, squad profiles, or how you'd approach a scouting brief for a specific position

 Host it on LinkedIn (articles and posts), a personal website, or both.
 LinkedIn has the advantage of built-in reach - the algorithm distributes your work to people who might never find your website.